Polaroid SX-70: Image manipulation

-One feature of SX-70 integral print film is its ability to be manipulated while developing and for some days after.
+One feature of SX-70 integral print film is its ability to be manipulated during development and for some days afterward.
 Because the emulsion is gelatin-based, and the Mylar covering does not allow water vapor to readily pass, the emulsion stays soft for several days, allowing people to press and manipulate the emulsion to produce effects somewhat like impressionist paintings.
-An example of this technique was used on the cover of Peter Gabriel's third self-titled album from 1980.
+An example of this technique appeared on the cover of Peter Gabriel's third self-titled album in 1980.
 Another example of emulsion manipulation was the cover of Loverboy's debut album, Loverboy.

-Greek-American artist Lucas Samaras created a series of self-portraits titled "Photo-Transformations" (1973–1976) which employed extensive use of emulsion manipulation techniques.
+Greek-American artist Lucas Samaras created a series of self-portraits titled "Photo-Transformations" (1973–1976), which employed extensive use of emulsion manipulation techniques.